Portuguese CEAL tax: the complete guide (August 2024)

 These principles underlie the use of progressive rates and percentages in the Portuguese tax system, so that taxpayers with similar incomes pay similar amounts, but taxpayers with different incomes pay different amounts.

-Instead, the law opted to use the short-term rental economic coefficient, using the average income earned by local accommodations throughout the national territory (the value that is to be shared by INE each year).
+Instead, the law opted to use the short-term rental economic coefficient, using the average income earned by local accommodations throughout the national territory (the value that was to be shared by INE each year).

-It is worth noting that in the specific article (article 6, paragraph a, of the annex to Article 22 of Law No. 56/2023, of October 6, “Mais Habitação”), it states: “The average annual income per short-term rental available room calculated by the National Institute of Statistics, I.P., for the year prior to the tax event.”
+It is worth noting that in the specific article (article 6, paragraph a, of the annex to Article 22 of Law No. 56/2023, of October 6, “Mais Habitação”), it stated: “The average annual income per short-term rental available room calculated by the National Institute of Statistics, I.P., for the year prior to the tax event.”

 Other questions regarding the CEAL